 If a request does not reach a referee’s email, it is advisable to check the spelling of the email address and to check the spam folder in case the request has inadvertently gone there.

 Grantees resident in Finland must take out insurance with Farmers’ Social Insurance Institution (Mela) when they have been awarded a grant in Finland under which they work continuously in Finland for at least four months.
 Subject to certain conditions, grantees may also work on a grant abroad.

 Grantees are themselves responsible for taking out and paying for insurance.

-Grantees must provide the tax authority with the required information about the grant awarded.
+Grantees must themselves, if necessary, provide the tax authority with the required information about the grant awarded.

 The Foundation treats applications equally and fairly and does not provide advice on the content of the application for example on the subject, research or financing plan.

 The Foundation will contact the applicant where necessary if more information is required.